-It is expected that core data will be made available through improved existing products (or new products) or as INSPIRE data, and perhaps as specific core products (delivery issues still have to be investigated by the working group).
+It is expected that core data will be made available through improved existing products (or new products) or as INSPIRE data, and perhaps as specific core products.

 Core data corresponding to INSPIRE theme "Utility and Governmental Services" should be made available according to the INSPIRE Technical Guidelines for interoperability, for metadata and for services.